tanbiralam/book-review-backend-assignment/README.md

 # Book Review API

-A RESTful API for managing books and their reviews, built with Node.js, Express, and MongoDB.
+A RESTful API for managing books and their reviews, built with Node.js, Express, and MongoDB

 ## Features